-About LSE and PKU The London School of Economics and Political Science is one of the foremost social science universities in the world.
-Founded in 1894, it is a global reach.
-Its research and teaching span the full breadth of the social sciences and from its location in and the world.
-39 past or present world leaders have studied or taught at LSE, and 18 Nobel prize winners in staff or students.
-The institutional partnership between LSE and PKU two double degrees, student mobility, joint research, Summer School. number of high-quality universities across the world that are relevant on a national Peking University is China's oldest and most as the leading institution of higher education in the country.
-Its campus, known as Yan Yuan (the gardens of Yan) is one of the most beautiful in China. of over 46,000 students.
-The university has effectively knowledge and professional skill.
-It strives not only for among various disciplines.
+1 About LSE and PKU The London School of Economics and Political Science is one of the foremost social science universities in the world.
+Founded in 1894, it is a specialist university with an international intake and a global reach.
+Its research and teaching span the full breadth of the social sciences and from its location in the heart of London, LSE engages with the city, the UK and the world.
+39 past or present world leaders have studied or taught at LSE, and 19 Nobel prize winners in economics, peace and literature have been either LSE staff or students.
+The institutional partnership between LSE and PKU has been developing since 2003 and now includes two double degrees, student mobility, joint research, executive training and the long-running LSE-PKU Summer School.
+Both institutions aim to form partnerships with a number of high-quality universities across the world in order to broaden their academic reach by creating innovative opportunities for students and promoting world-class research dealing with problems and issues that are relevant on a national and international scale.
+Peking University is China's oldest and most prestigious university, and is internationally recognised as the leading institution of higher education in the country.
+Its campus, known as Yan Yuan (the gardens of Yan) is one of the most beautiful in China.
+Established in 1898, PKU now has a total enrolment of over 46,000 students.
+The university has effectively combined research on important subjects with the training of personnel with a high level of specialised knowledge and professional skill.
+It strives not only for improvements in teaching and research work, but also for the promotion of interaction and mutual promotion among various disciplines.